go-home-io/website/content/systems/trigger/_index.md

 ---
 {{<provider>}}

 Trigger system is responsible for reacting on state-changes events.
-As an outpur, triggers can change state of any device or start other actions.
+As an output, triggers can change state of any device or start other actions.

 ### Configuration options